caronc/nzb-notify/README.md

 | -------------------- | ---------- | ------------ | -------------- |
 | [JSON](https://github.com/caronc/apprise/wiki/Notify_Custom_JSON)       | json:// or jsons://   | (TCP) 80 or 443 | json://hostname<br />json://user@hostname<br />json://user:password@hostname:port<br />json://hostname/a/path/to/post/to
 | [XML](https://github.com/caronc/apprise/wiki/Notify_Custom_XML)         | xml:// or xmls://   | (TCP) 80 or 443 | xml://hostname<br />xml://user@hostname<br />xml://user:password@hostname:port<br />xml://hostname/a/path/to/post/to

+**For a complete list of supported notification services, check out what is listed for [Apprise](https://github.com/caronc/apprise/).

 ## Command Line
 Notify.py has a built in command line interface that can be easily tied